 - Standard Aussiedoodles will be over 30 lbs

-Toy and mini aussiedoodles can adapt to apartment life so long as they are given daily exercise and mental stimulation.
-Standard aussiedoodles are the most energetic of the three.
+Toy or miniature poodles and mini Aussie doodles can adapt to apartment life so long as they are given daily exercise needs and mental stimulation.
+Standard Aussie doodles are the most energetic of the three.
 They are an excellent partner in crime if you are a true outdoor enthusiast who loves to answer the call of the wild.

-Boxer dogs are incredibly loyal and loving but also energetic and hyperactive!
-When paired with poodles, you get an adorably, fluffy ball of energy!
+Boxer dogs are incredibly loyal and loving but also energetic dogs and hyperactive!
+When paired with Wheaton terrier breeds and poodles, you get an adorable, fluffy ball of energy!

 Boxerdoodles love being outside.
 They can run, jump, swim, and play for hours on end.
 They make great hiking companions or jogging buddies.

-As a larger crossbreed, boxerdoodles thrive in a larger environment with lots of room to run and play.
+As a larger crossbreed, boxer doodles thrive in a larger environment with lots of room to run and play.
 They are people dogs, so plan to spend a lot of time with them.
-They can play until they drop, so a balance of both mental and physical activity are required to keep them satisfied.
+They can play until they drop, so a balance of both mental and physical activity is required to keep them satisfied.

-One of the better-known poodle mixes, cavapoos are a mix between Cavalier King Charles Spaniels and poodles.
-Depending on their poodle parentage, they can be small or medium dogs.
+One of the better-known poodle mixes, cavapoos are a mix between Cavalier King Charles cocker spaniels and poodles.
+Depending on their poodle parent age, they can be a small or medium family dog.

 Cavapoos love nothing better than lounging around the house.
-They’re happy enough with a brisk walk around the block and don’t need to be exercised for hours at a time.
-If you want a snuggle buddy, cavapoos are a great choice!
+They’re happy enough with a brisk walk around the block and don’t need to be exercised for hours as a first-time dog.
+If you want a snuggle buddy, cavapoos is a great choice!

 A bernedoodle is a cross between a Bernese mountain dog and a poodle.
 They are one of the fluffiest and cutest dogs you’ll ever meet!
-Despite their enormous size, bernedoodles are calm and fairly lazy dogs.
+Despite their enormous size, the bernedoodle are calm and fairly lazy dogs.
 They like to pretend to be lap dogs and will hog the sofa!

-They make excellent companion animals too and thrive in a more relaxed and low-traffic household.
-If you want a big, huggable, and a little drooly pooch, then bernedoodles are the breed for you.
+They make excellent family companions animals too and thrive in a more relaxed and low-traffic household.
+If you want a big, huggable, and a little drooly pooch, then bernedoodles are the designer dog breeds for you.

-Their small size and moderate energy levels make them well suited to apartment living, while still being able to enjoy casual outdoor activities.
-They are an attention-seeking breed, so even though they thrive in a smaller setting, they don’t love being left alone for long periods of time.
+Their small dog size and moderate energy levels make them well-suited to apartment living, while still being able to enjoy casual outdoor activities.
+They are attention-seeking dog breeds, so even though they thrive in a smaller setting, they don’t love being left alone for long periods of time.

-Maltipoos are also a very intelligent breed and they love to please, so they are easy and fun to train.
+Maltipoos are also a very highly intelligent dog breed and they love to please, so they are easy and fun-loving dog trainers.
 Their exercise routines can be supplemented with training and puzzle games that provide fun mental stimulation.

 Best Low Maintenance Poodle Mixes

-They are also one of the easiest poodle mixes to train.
+These best poodles mixes are also easy to train.
 They catch on quickly, require less repetition, and are always eager to learn.
 They respond well to both treat training and clicker training because they are so attentive.

-If you love having friends and family around, you’ll need a suitably social dog to match your lifestyle.
+If you love having friends and family members around, you’ll need a suitably social dog to match your lifestyle.
 Luckily, you have plenty to choose from when it comes to poodle mixes.
-Many poodle mixes are comfortable in a busier setting, around kids, and love meeting new people.
+Many poodle mixes are comfortable in a busier setting, around kids, and love to play meeting new people.

-Another old faithful, the golden doodle is a cross between a golden retriever and a poodle.
-They often get confused with labradoodles because they can look quite similar, but there are some notable differences in personality.
+Another old faithful, the golden doodle is a cross between a golden retriever and poodle parent breeds.
+They often get confused with Labradoodles because they can look quite similar, but there are some notable differences in personalities.

 Poodle Mixes You Can Showoff

 If you’re looking for a dog you can train, show, and compete with, then doodles are a great choice!
 Many of these mixes inherit the intelligence and people-pleasing traits of their poodle parents.
-This makes them ideal dogs for agility, flyball, obedience, and other competitions.
+This makes them ideal dogs for agility, flyball, obedience training, and other competitions.

 What do you get when you mix two of the smartest dogs on the planet?
-You get a bordoodle that’s practically capable of doing your taxes and taking best in show in one afternoon.
-As a cross between a border collie and a poodle, bordoodles have massive, big brain energy.
+You get a bordoodle that’s practically capable of doing your taxes and taking the best in a show in one afternoon.
+As a cross between a border collie and a poodle, bordoodles have massive, big brain energy levels.

-They are quick to learn and eager to please making them well suited for service dog training, or you can just teach them a ton of cool tricks.
-Bordoodles make great family pets but are better suited to an active family that can keep up with the mental and physical activity that this athletic crossbreed requires.
+They are quick to learn and eager to please making them well-suited for service dogs training, or you can just teach them a ton of cool tricks.
+Bordoodles make great family pets but are better suited to active family dogs for families that can keep up with the mental and physical activity that this athletic crossbreed requires.